VivekTRamamoorthy/VivekTRamamoorthy/README.md

 ### Hi there 👋

-- I am a PhD candidate in Computer Science at the University of Nottingham having passed my viva and in the thesis correction period.
+- I am a recent PhD in Computer Science from the University of Nottingham.
-- I work on shape optimisation of mechanical structures especially acoustic sound-absorbing materials.
+- I work on shape optimisation of mechanical structures, predominantly acoustic sound-absorbing materials.
 - My current research interests are metaheuristics, topology optimisation and acoustics.
-- Checkout my homepage at [VivekTRamamoorthy.github.io](https://VivekTRamamoorthy.github.io).
+- Check out my homepage at [VivekTRamamoorthy.github.io](https://VivekTRamamoorthy.github.io).